Abdul-Rehman-Nazeer/Abdul-Rehman-Nazeer/README.md

 - 💬 Ask me about Maching Learning, AI and Data Science.
 - 💗 I love making mini side Projects that boosts my self confidence and enhances my coding experience.
 - 📫 How to reach me abdulrehmannazeer045@gmail.com
+- Currently Teaching online And onsite to students from multiple boards.

 ### Connect with me: